mikeroyal/Perfect-Ubuntu-Guide/README.md

 [Flycast](https://github.com/flyinghead/flycast) is a multi-platform Sega Dreamcast, Naomi and Atomiswave emulator derived from reicast.
 [Flycast Flatpak](https://flathub.org/apps/details/org.flycast.Flycast)

+[DuckStation](https://www.duckstation.org/) is an simulator/emulator of the Sony PlayStation 1 console, focusing on playability, speed, and long-term maintainability.
+[Available as a Flatpak on Flathub](https://flathub.org/apps/details/org.duckstation.DuckStation).

 [PCSX2](https://pcsx2.net/) is a PlayStation 2 'emulator', a free program that tries to replicate the PlayStation 2 console to enable you to play PS2 games on your PC.
 [PCSX2 Flatpak](https://flathub.org/apps/details/net.pcsx2.PCSX2)

 [RPCS3](https://rpcs3.net/) is an experimental open-source Sony PlayStation 3 emulator and debugger written in C++ for Windows and Linux.
 RPCS3 started development in May of 2011 by its founders DH and Hykem.
 The emulator is currently capable of running over 1800 commercial titles powered by Vulkan and OpenGL.
 [RPCS3 Flatpak](https://flathub.org/apps/details/net.rpcs3.RPCS3)